10.6 Relationships Between Students (Including Postdoctoral Scholars) and Outside Entities

 - Copyright Policy

-As discussed in more detail below, these policies are intended to be consistent with Stanford's current policy that full-time study is expected of all undergraduate and graduate students and, in some situations, of postdoctoral scholars as well.
+As discussed in more detail below, these policies are intended to be consistent with Stanford's current policy that full-time study is expected of all undergraduate and graduate students and, in most situations, of postdoctoral scholars as well.

 2. Openness In Research